JamesWoolfenden/terraform-aws-apigateway/README.md

 ---

-Terraform module to create an apigateway, each gateway will have different resources hanging off it so its more of an example than a module.
+Terraform module to create an API Gateway, each gateway will have different resources hanging off it so its more of an example than a module.
 It's 100% Open Source and licensed under the [APACHE2](LICENSE).

 ## Usage